mulesoft-labs/data-weave-grimoire/Readme.md

 ## DataWeave Grimoire

-DataWeave Grimoire is the default grimoire provided by DataWeave CLI.
+The DataWeave Grimoire is the default grimoire provided by the DataWeave CLI.

 This grimoire contains the following spells: